Does Evolution Disprove God? Are Science and Religion Compatible?

 I am deeply saddened that the church has sometimes rejected and even persecuted scientists who made exciting new discoveries.
 Yes, we used to believe the earth was the centre of the universe but the Bible doesn’t actually say it is.
 It simply describes the heavens from an earthbound viewpoint –as we all do when we talk about the sun rising or setting.

 Scientists are discovering more of God’s wonderful creation.
-As I watch programmes by David Attenborough and others, I ignore the rather silly anti-religious, anti-Bible statements and simply delight in the marvels and complexities of God’s world.
+As I watch programmes by some TV evolutionists, I ignore the rather silly anti-religious, anti-Bible statements and simply delight in the marvels and complexities of God’s world.
 The scientists tell us that evolution is beyond reasonable doubt.
 But for those Christians who accept evolution all that means is that evolution is the way God brought it all about.

 All truth come from God, so Christians need not fear scientific truth.
 There is no conflict between established scientific truth and biblical truth.
 It is only when scientists trespass into theology and philosophy under the guise of scientific thinking, or Christians refuse to let scientific truth inform their interpretation of Scripture, that conflict occurs.